carbonin/assisted-log-analyzer/README.md

 ### Error Detection

 - `MasterFailedToPullIgnitionSignature`: Identifies masters that failed to pull ignition.
-- `PendingUserAction`: Warns when clusters regress from pending user action to error.
 - `WrongBootOrderSignature`: Finds hosts that require manual boot due to boot-order issues.
 - `EmptyManifest`: Detects suspiciously small manifests (MGMT-15243).
 - `SNOHostnameHasEtcd`: Validates that SNO hostnames do not contain "etcd" (OCPBUGS-15852).